Out of Hand’s Four Program Areas

 The Community Impact Lab is a 6-month accelerator in arts-based community engagement.
 Through online modules, participants build skills to develop and implement community collaborations on social issues - and grow in appreciative inquiry, cultural competency, racial equity, and more.

 Creative Kids is a free arts education program that provides in-school and after-school classes in Atlanta’s most under-resourced schools.
+It equips students with creativity, collaboration, and communication skills to succeed in school and in life.
 In the 2024/2025 school year, Creative Kids served over 440 students at 7 schools with 532 classes, free to students and schools.